 157 Commercial Street, London E1 6BJ

-While steak clearly is a BIG thing at Hawksmoor, in many respects eating at one of their restaurants is much more than just steak.
+While steak clearly is a BIG thing at Hawksmoor, in many respects eating at one of their restaurants is much more than a carnivore's delight.
 From the cocktails (the Full-Fat Old Fashioned is one of our favourites in London) to the burgers and some amazing desserts - the salted caramel "rolos" are unmissable - Hawksmoor is the very epitome of the excellent all-rounder.
-We've picked the original here, but you can be sure of a good time at any of their London restaurants.
+We've picked the original here, but you can be sure of a good time at any of their London establishments.

-Also try: Hawksmoor have spots all over town, from Borough to Covent Garden.
+Also try: Hawksmoor have restaurants all over town, from Borough to Covent Garden.

-The main reason for the rise of Holborn Dining Room's fortunes is down to the work of their head chef, Calum Franklin.
+The main reason for the rise of Holborn Dining Room's fortunes is down to the work of their head chef, Calum Franklin and his talented pastry team.
 Follow him on Instagram if you want to be permanently hungry and also to marvel what he's able to do with pastry.
-Aim for anything pie-related on the menu (there's always at least one on the go) and you'll be sure of a work of genius here.
+Aim for anything pie-related on the menu (there's always at least one on the go) and you'll be sure of a work of genius.

 25a Warren Street, London W1T 5LZ